ihringerlinus/Assignment3/Report.md

 Each computation in Spark is translated into stages and tasks Stage 1 (groupby): Spark performs a wide transformation which causes data shuffling. records with the same key (month,hour) need to be sent to the same executor
-Stage 2 (Window function): This stage involves a narrow transformation where each partition can be processed independently without shuffling.
+Stage 2 (Window function): This stage involves a wide transformation where each partition can be processed independently without shuffling.
 The window function operates on the data within each partition.
 Stage 3 (aggregation for min/max): This stage involves another wide transformation that requires shuffling.
 Records need to be grouped by month to compute the min and max temperatures, which necessitates data movement across the cluster.

 2. You had to manually partition the data.
 Why was this essential?
 Which feature of the dataset did you use to partition and why?(0.5pt)